Skip to main content Skip to complementary content

 Including a time factor

 To include a time factor, we start by defining first-year value as the total money a customer spends in their first year as a customer.
 We could then use a customer’s behavior during their first three months as features to predict their total spend over their first year.
 First year value is a precise definition of a metric of interest that incorporates a time frame.
-The advantage of creating such a precisely defined metric is that is puts all examples from our training dataset on equal footing.
+The advantage of creating such a precisely defined metric is that it puts all examples from our training dataset on equal footing.

 Note that since we are now looking at the total money people spent during their first year as customers, we must limit the training dataset to customers that have been around for at least one year.
 We could prepare a dataset like this: